Princess Diana a major influence despite absence in royal wedding

-WINDSOR, England --Prince Charles walking Meghan Markle down the aisle will be a beautiful moment but one that reminds us of a heartbreaking absence: Diana, princess of Wales, Harry's mom, will not be there.
+WINDSOR, England --Prince Charles walking Meghan Markle down the aisle was a beautiful moment, but one that reminds us of a heartbreaking absence: Princess Diana, Harry's mother, was not there.

 Killed in a 1997 car crash in Paris, it was one of the most tragic chapters in modern royal history, a moment many royal followers still mourn.

-It was a stark contrast from her fairy tale wedding at Saint Paul's Cathedral in 1981.
+It was a stark contrast from her own fairytale royal wedding at Saint Paul's Cathedral in 1981.
 About 750 million people watched the grand event.
 They were a couple whom the public thought would eventually be the king and queen of England, but we know now Charles' time has not yet come and Diana is long gone.

 She has, however, left her mark.